-As the world is reeling under the impact of the COVID-19 pandemic, a new world order is emerging.
+As the world is reeling under the impact of the COVID-19 pandemic, new world order is emerging.
 In this new order, the way in which people meet, interact, and work has undergone a significant change.
 In fact, over the last several weeks, a vast majority of professionals across the world have been forced to work from home.
 With the end of the COVID pandemic nowhere in sight and social distancing being the only way to avoid contracting the fatal disease, there is every likelihood of the trend of work from home would continue or the next several months, at least for a significant section of the workforce in most industries.
 In fact, many experts are of the opinion that Work from Home might be the new normal post-COVID.

 The concept of work from home was being implemented by organizations long before the advent of COVID-19; albeit on a fairly small scale usually to take care of temporary personal needs of employees.
 However, with COVID-19 businesses were forced to make work from home the mainstay of their business continuity plans.